SoftBank Software Engineer Salary in San Francisco Bay Area | $156K-$181K+ | Levels.fyi

 The median Software Engineer compensation in San Francisco Bay Area package at SoftBank totals $181K per year.
-View the base salary, stock, and bonus breakdowns for SoftBank's total compensation packages.
+View the base salary, equity, and bonus breakdowns for SoftBank's total compensation packages.
 Last updated: 11/6/2025

 Company